photo credit: honestfilms.net

 photo credit: Curated Eclectica in Staunton, Virginia

 of the decline of the American steel industry, with home-made products instead being replaced by imports shipped in on massive tankers from China and India.
 Anyway, who would have thought—there are other people as curious about “eclectica” as I am.
-Someone has even written a book about sewer covers.
-The covers featured in the book are more gorgeous than what I’ve seen.
+Someone has even written a book about sewer covers which features examples more gorgeous than what I’ve seen.
 Haven’t taken the sewer cover tour of The Big Apple but intend to sometime, book in hand.

 For any of you who’ve ever wondered about this topic of seminal interest, enjoy this article which offers a marvelous background on the subject Inevitably, with the decline of American foundries and rising labor costs, municipalities sought imports of these covers which sounds impossibly ironic given the distance to Asia.
 With reduced manufacturing cost in sweat-factory foundries in India, the huge carbon footprint of their shipped arrival is still a bargain.
 Others are imported from China and Korea.